Last Updated on August 3, 2021 by Mark Lavington

 Get the right insurance advice for your self-catering cottage business

 The team here at Boshers devote their time to advising owners across the UK on insurance for their self-catering cottages.
-We’ve been arranging this specialist type of insurance for 30 years.
+We’ve been arranging this specialist type of insurance for over 30 years.
 We understand that each self-catering cottage business is unique.
 We’ll take time to understand your needs and provide you with insurance advice and the right cover.

 For additional tips and information on holiday letting visit boshers.co.uk/blog.
 If you would like an insurance quote for an individual holiday home or cottage or for your self-catering cottage business, give the team a call on 01237 429444.